How do we stop the cycle of emotional eating when it feels out of control?

-Emotional eating is a learnt behaviour
+Emotional eating is a learned behaviour

 We eat to celebrate.
 Food plays a role when we are proud, happy, sad, bored or lonely.
 We eat as a way to comfort and preoccupy ourselves.
-And we eat as a way to ignore or numb out our feelings.
+And we eat as a way to ignore or numb our feelings.